New Testing to Predict Survival Times in Sick Cats

 Study Design

-A blood sample (~3-5 mL) will be collected via venipuncture for perform routine blood test and thyroid function tests.
-A cystocentesis will be performed in cats as needed to collect a urine sample for urinalysis.
-Enrolled cats will have TSH concentrations measured via fTSH-BAW and cTSH-CLIA assays.
+A blood sample (~3-5 mL) will be collected via venipuncture for perform thyroid function tests.
+Enrolled cats will have TSH and T4 concentrations measured via the BAW and CLIA assays.

 Compensation